-The problem is universal and we have helped a couple of hundreds of international businesses to readjust to the new normal.
-Based on this experience, we want to give you the keys to the AML compliance program that will work for your business.
-First off, let’s get going with a straightforward definition.
+The problem is global and we have already helped a couple of hundreds of international businesses to readjust to the new normal.
+Based on this experience, we want to offer you the keys to the AML compliance program that will work for your business as well.
+Let’s start with a clear definition.

 What is an AML compliance program?

-An anti-money laundering compliance program is everything a company does relating to compliance: built-in internal operations, user-processing policies, accounts monitoring and detection, reporting of money laundering incidents.
-The aim of an AML compliance program is to expose and correctly react to inherent and residual money laundering, terrorist financing, and fraud-related risks.
+An Anti-Money Laundering compliance program combines everything a company does to meet the compliance norms: built-in internal operations, user-processing policies, accounts monitoring and detection, and reporting of money laundering incidents.
+The aim of an AML compliance program is to detect, respond, and eliminate inherent and residual money laundering, terrorist financing, and fraud-related risks.

-To develop a coherent AML compliance program that helps catch bad actors and save from non-compliance fees, businesses have to follow set out requirements.
+To develop a strong AML compliance program that helps expose bad actors and stay safe from non-compliance fees, businesses have to follow quite a few requirements.

 What does a business have to do to stay AML compliant?

-A powerful reporting system helps to immediately inform money-laundering activity to the relevant authorities.
+A powerful reporting system helps to immediately deliver the information about a money-laundering activity to the relevant authorities.

-The whole process is not easy to manage and requires a special person in the company who would have the experience and the knowledge to keep the business in close compliance with what is demanded.
+The process we are talking about is not easy to manage and requires a trained employee who would have the experience and the knowledge to keep the business in close compliance with the ever-changing laws and regulations.

-Compliance must be the moral responsibility of every team member across all organizational levels, they must be trained to recognize and report their suspicions.
+Compliance must be the moral responsibility of every team member across all organizational structures.
+Staff must be trained to formulate and report their suspicions.

-Before creating a compliance program to battle money laundering, an organization has to analyze and draw up its potential risks and legal obligations.
+Before creating a compliance program, an organization has to summarize and define its potential risks and legal obligations.

-- The risks the business is exposed to;
+- The money laundering risks the business is exposed to;

-To level up the development of an AML compliance process, businesses should outline solid guidelines.
+To level up the development of AML compliance procedures, businesses should develop solid guidelines.
 It will simplify the process and avoid compromise.

-How to develop the program: a step-by-step guide
+How to develop an AML program: The step-by-step guide

-We have provided a guide containing the key components and a summary of all the steps necessary to develop a forceful compliance program.
+We have made up a guide containing the key components and a summary of all the steps needed to develop an effective compliance program.

 1. Detecting suspicious activity

-The first goal is to quickly expose money-laundering associated activities.
+The first goal is to quickly expose money laundering associated activities like: